Unified Endpoint Management 2023: What’s New & Why It Matters?

 By creating secure containers on devices where corporate data is stored, UEM ensures that corporate data remains isolated from personal data.
 This separation adds an extra layer of protection, especially in BYOD scenarios.

-Data, Content, and Application Management
+Data, Application, and Content Management

 Content and Data Management